supermemo-wiki/SuperMemo.Wiki/supermemo/going-further.md

 # Guides

-## In-depth guides

-These in-depth learning guides introduce advanced techniques for maximizing your learning potential.
+These **in-depth learning guides** introduce advanced techniques for maximizing your learning potential.

 - [Knowledge Formulation *Techniques for encoding knowledge.*](/learning/knowledge-formulation)
 - [Incremental Reading *How to learn wide and deep, with a smile.*](/learning/incremental-reading)